angelomartinezc/angelomartinezc.github.io/README.md

 Supervised learning algorithms primarily generate two kinds of results: classification and regression.

 ### Regression
 Aims to learn relationships and correlations between input variables and the one continuous output variable with the scope of predicting that continuous output variable.
+Regression model predicts numbers, it could be infinitely many possible outputs.
 ![regression2](https://user-images.githubusercontent.com/23408923/174516927-88b32efb-62bb-4ace-98a4-dd412c554123.png)

 ### Classificacion
 Aims to learn relationships between input variables and the output variable with the scope of separating the data into classes or groups, the output variable is categorical or discrete.
+Classification model predicts categories, it could be small number of possible outputs.
 ![classification](https://user-images.githubusercontent.com/23408923/174517087-5dedad3f-f01b-4dcd-9d2c-358b81c6810a.png)